-You may enroll only during School registration each semester/term.
-Your effective date of coverage will be August 21, 2023.
+You may enroll only during School registration each semester term.
+Your coverage will begin on the date specified by the School (or its authorized representative) following your enrollment.

 Special Enrollment Period for Individuals Losing Other Minimum Essential Coverage

 An eligible individual or dependent (1) who does not enroll during an annual open enrollment because the eligible individual or dependent has other coverage, (2) whose other coverage was either COBRA coverage that was exhausted or minimum essential coverage by other health plans which ended due to "loss of eligibility" (as described below) or failure of the employer to pay toward that coverage, and (3) who requests enrollment within 60 days of the exhaustion or termination of coverage, may enroll in the plan.
 Coverage will be effective no later than the first day of the first month beginning after the date the request for special enrollment is received (assuming you timely pay your premiums in full).